Skip to main content

 So how do you get started?
 At first, joining teams can feel challenging or even intimidating.
 As a 180 Medical Patient Advocate who regularly speaks with and mentors kids and adults with disabilities, I can tell you one of the most common reasons people give for not participating is that they didn’t know that a certain sport or activity was an option.

-You may be surprised by how many resources are out there in your community to help make the activity you’re interested in possible.
+You may be surprised by how many resources your community has to help make the activity you’re interested in possible.

 Worried you don’t have the right equipment?
 That’s another common reason for not getting involved.
 However, plenty of groups and teams have access to sports equipment they can loan or even give you.
 Some amazing non-profits, such as the Challenged Athletes Foundation, offer grants that can help you purchase your own equipment, get support, connect to teams, and get involved.